stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

   - type: hero_section
     title: Pricing
     subtitle: >-
-      MapMyHospital is free for Solo Practitioners!
-We have affordable plans for Hospitals and Salespeople
+      apMyHospital is free for Solo Practitioners!
+We have affordable plans for Hospitals and Pharma Representatives
     align: center
     padding_top: large
     padding_bottom: small